robinryf/docker-images/README.md

+NOT MAINTAINED ANYMORE.
+Please fork and update yourself or go to Docker Hub and search for "unity3d" for an alternative like https://gitlab.com/gableroux/unity3d

 # Docker Images Repo

 This repository contains build information for different docker images that are built and published by docker hub.